Appendix - Risk Allocation Matrix

 PSAA cannot anticipate scale fees for the next appointing period at this stage because they will depend on the prices achieved in the procurement and any changes in audit requirements.
 Where any price increase means that the scale fee for a body does not reach the floor set by the minimum fee, the fee for that body would increase to reach the minimum level.
 PSAA consults each year on the fee scale and will consult in 2023 on the 2023/24 fee scale.

-The hourly rates used as part of the determination of the valuation of variations will continue to be the same for all audited bodies.
+The hourly rates used as part of the determination of the valuation of additional work will continue to be the same for all audited bodies.

 The winning bidder of each lot will be remunerated for additional work at a rate equal to the current rate card (which will be included in the ITT) multiplied by its bid rate for that lot.